meghann-mccall/Learning-Projects/Go_Fish/README.md

 *Pretty boring to watch a computer play a fantasy game of "Go Fish," but it was fun to build!

-*I intend to migrate the PlayerList and Scoreboard dictionaries into classes in their own separate files, to practice OOP.
+*I intend to migrate the Playerlist and Scoreboard functionalities into Hand and Player classes in their own separate files, as I get a better handle on OOP.

 *Maybe toward the end of bootcamp I can turn this into a working website where a user can interact with the program?